1Paavo Nurmi Festival

 Whilst some prepare for the competition’s tenth anniversary by going to bed, others are preparing to compete.
-The River Aura Night Run (25th April 2020) is guaranteed to be the darkest running event in Turku!
+The River Aura Night Run (21 August 2020) is guaranteed to be the darkest running event in Turku!
 In this race, enjoy sporting excitement in the peaceful night-time atmosphere of the River Aura, at the heart of the sleepy city.
-Come to find out how the night makes this fascinating concept much more interesting?

 Are triathlons your thing or does the sport pique your curiosity?
-If this is the case, Challenge Turku (1st–2nd August 2020) is an excellent opportunity to get to grips with this fervent physical activity.
+If this is the case, Challenge Turku (31 July – 1 August 2021) is an excellent opportunity to get to grips with this fervent physical activity.
 This energetic event weekend brings together professional triathletes and amateur enthusiasts from home and abroad, to race in the River Aura and sprint along its shores.

 Of course, if the very thought of such a thing gets you in a cold sweat, just come along and support the fast-paced event.
 That’s a great way to get involved as well!